 Why The World's Most Successful Companies Are Outsourcing

-Cutting costs, enabling a focus on core business, and solving capacity issues all point to the same idea: that companies aren't able to do everything they want to do with their current financial and human resources.
+Cutting costs, enabling a focus on core competencies, and solving capacity issues all point to the same idea: that companies aren't able to do everything they want to do with their current financial and human resources.

 Interestingly, both access to intellectual capital and driving transformational change are low on the list.
 But that could be changing.